Compiling a payment file in ERPLY Books

-2.2 Different payment types
+2.2 Different payment file types

 Click on the “Type” cell arrow and a list of different file types will open.

-Different file types:
+Different payment file types

 SEPA – SEPA payment is EU payment that connects all the EU countries and Iceland, Liechtenstein, Monaco, Norway and Swizerland into one payment zone.
 That allows people and businesses to send and receive electronical payments (international and domestic payments).

 Maksekorraldus – Estonian domestic payment